Getting Started

 [SCREENSHOT: Sign-up screen with email and Google options]

-- Any contact you log against it is cleaned up automatically -- it never lands in your logbook.
+- The practice activator is clearly marked and never confused with a real one, and the contact you log against it is cleaned up automatically -- it never stays in your logbook.

 - You can replay the walkthrough anytime from Settings > Help.

-This is the fastest way to learn the hunting flow, so we recommend running through it once before chasing your first real activator.
+This is the fastest way to learn how logging and organizing work together, so we recommend running through it once before chasing your first real activator.

 A Quick Tour